-Crime may be tearing the place apart, but such a classy dump lent itself to good opportunities for making a living for people like me.
+Crime may be tearing the place apart, but such a classy dump lent itself to good opportunities for making a living.
 Bring a big iron on your hip and some nice insults, you’ll do fine so long as you don’t take a plasma round to the noggin.
 Such is the life of a freelancer I suppose.

 Got the credits?
 I can get it done.
-Rental street cop, detective, escort, bodyguard, interrogator, bounty hunter, a tour guide, rental girlfriend even.
+Rental street cop, detective, escort, bodyguard, interrogator, bounty hunter, tour guide, rental girlfriend even.
 I’ve been those things, all except an assassin.
 If I had any limit, it was that killing for the sake of killing, no matter the price, didn’t sit well with me.
-I stopped counting the times whackos and mafia underlings would come up to me thinking I’d be willing to waste someone from a distance, let alone use my own dual magnums just because one guy looked at another guy funny or for financial or political gain.
+I stopped counting the times whackos and mafia underlings would come up to me thinking I’d be willing to waste someone from a distance, let alone use my own arms for financial or political gain or even just because one guy looked at another guy funny.
 Guess you can say I’m a freelancer with standards, whatever those were in a place like this.

 Of course, opportunities have been high and dry lately.
 Another bust today.
 Either those jobs have been taken up by others, or in an odd twist of fate or destiny or whatever you’d like to call it, things have been more peaceful; unlikely I’d say.
 It shouldn’t be this anti-climactic, not after all that searching.